 What is needed to calculate electricity emissions?

-Electricity generally gets reported in kilowatt-hours (kWh) or multiples of kWh and you can calculate your emissions data from kWh pretty easily, but more on that in a moment.
-You can generally get your electricity usage from your monthly bills, whether you access your account online or still receive paper bills.
+Electricity generally gets reported in kilowatt-hours (kWh) or multiples of kWh and you can calculate your emissions data from kWh pretty easily.
+You can get your electricity usage from your monthly bills, whether you access your account online or still receive paper bills.
 Many electricity companies offer a detailed view of daily usage, too.

 Discover how much electricity you use

 Find out if your organization buys electricity directly, or if a property owner or manager buys your electricity, ask them for the data.
 If you’re in a multi-tenant building, find out if your space is sub-metered.
 As a last resort, ask if your building can provide a pro-rata share of your energy consumption, inclusive of your share of common areas like cafeterias, fitness facilities, and corridors.
 Don’t forget to think about each property at your organization—offices, manufacturing sites, retail spaces, warehouses, storage facilities, parking lots, and so on.